jaheyns/CfdOF/README.md

 [Paraview](http://www.paraview.org/) and
 [GMSH](http://gmsh.info/) (optional).
 They should be installed using your distribution's package manager or the links above.
+The version packaged with some distributions does not include the build command 'wmake' and therefore cannot be used with the optional components 'HiSA' and 'cfMesh'.

 Set the OpenFOAM install directory in the preferences panel - examples of typical install locations are /opt/openfoam8 or /home/user/OpenFOAM/OpenFOAM-8.x (It will be automatically detected in common default install locations).
-Note that if you have loaded the desired OpenFOAM environment already, the installation path must be left blank to use this.
+Note that if you have loaded the desired OpenFOAM environment already, the install directory should be left blank.
-This also applies in the case of the Debian OpenFOAM package which is integrated into the system.
+This also applies in the case of packages that are integrated into the system, such as the Debian OpenFOAM package

 cfMesh and HiSA can be installed using the Preferences panel described above, and can be downloaded and built from their source